-Allison Bailey: Gender-critical barrister's discrimination tribunal concludes
+Allison Bailey: Barrister's Stonewall discrimination tribunal concludes

 A barrister has won part of her employment tribunal claim that she was discriminated against because of her gender-critical views.

-Allison Bailey, a barrister at Garden Court Chambers (GCC) in London, alleged that her views resulted in her being labelled as transphobic in 2019.
+Allison Bailey, a barrister at Garden Court Chambers (GCC) in London, said her views wrongly resulted in her being labelled as transphobic in 2019.

-She said she received a reduced quality of work in order to "break" her spirit.
+GCC was found to have discriminated against her by tweeting it would investigate her tweets that rejected the idea biological sex can change.

-But she lost her case against Stonewall, which worked with GCC, which she accused of "trans-extremism".
+The LGBT charity worked with GCC, which had joined its "diversity champions" scheme, with Ms Bailey accusing Stonewall of "trans-extremism".

-Ms Bailey, who has been a barrister for 30 years, told the hearing at the Central London Employment Tribunal that, as a result of her treatment, her income was "substantially reduced" in comparison to previous years.
+The barrister of 30 years told the hearing at the Central London Employment Tribunal that, as a result of her treatment, her income was "substantially reduced" in comparison to previous years.

+She said she had received a reduced quality of work in order to "break" her spirit.

-Ms Bailey won part of her claim of discrimination, with the tribunal upholding her complaint against the chambers for tweeting it would investigate her tweets about her views on whether someone can change their biological sex.
-Her views on this subject were found to be protected in law.
+The tribunal upheld her complaint against GCC over her view that no-one can change their biological sex, with her take on this subject being found to be protected in law.

-The chambers was part of a "diversity champions" scheme run by LGBT charity Stonewall.
-Ms Bailey, who is a lesbian, also brought a discrimination claim against Stonewall but this was rejected by the tribunal.
+However, Ms Bailey, who is a lesbian, lost her discrimination claim against Stonewall.

-The ruling also rejected her claim against her chambers that she had lost work and income because of her beliefs.

-In response to the outcome, Ms Bailey said it had showed that she had been victimised, and that she would receive £22,000 in damages from Garden Court Chambers.
+In response to the outcome, the barrister said it showed that she had been victimised, and that she would receive £22,000 in damages from Garden Court Chambers.

+In a statement following the ruling, Stonewall said it was pleased with the outcome of the tribunal.

+"The case heard by the employment tribunal did not accurately reflect our intentions and our influence on organisations," the statement said.

 GCC said the ruling had rejected the main claims against it and that it was considering an appeal.